Vaei/ProcHitReact/README.md

 ### Powerful Blending
 Featuring a purpose-built interpolation framework, you can customize the blending to your liking.

 The available states are: Blend In, Hold, and Blend Out.
-Hold will maintain your physics at full blend weight for the duration.
+Hold will maintain your physics at max blend weight for the duration.

-There is also Decay.
-When a hit react is already in progress, reapplying it will decay the simulation, making it interpolate backwards.
-Other systems either reinitialize physics from 0 causing a snap, or simply let it continue causing poor results under continuous application.
-Decay is the answer to that.

-Interpolation also exists when blending between different profiles with different parameters for a seamless result.

 Reapplication can be throttled by setting a Cooldown.